Universality of excited three-body bound states in one dimension

-Moreover, we have observed that three-body systems with two heavy \textit{fermionic} particles display weak and strong universality in a broader region around the two-body resonance compared to the case of two \textit{bosonic} heavy particles.
-This is true for the three-body binding energies and the corresponding wave functions, as well as for both heavy-light resonances which have been investigated in this article.
-The property of the two heavy particles being bosons or fermions does not affect the properties of the heavy-light subsystems.
-Consequently, the difference in the universal behavior of the three-body system is a pure three-body effect.
+In addition, the universal behavior depends strongly on the property of the two heavy particles being bosons or fermions.
+In particular, close to an excited-state threshold the three-body energy spectrum and corresponding wave functions in the fermionic case display a scale-invariant behavior at much larger two-body binding energies than in the bosonic one.
+This is in contrast to the ground-state threshold, where no such difference between bosonic and fermionic heavy particles was observed \cite{Happ2019}.
+We want to highlight here that the two heavy particles being bosons or fermions does not affect the properties of the heavy-light subsystems.
+Any observed difference in the three-body quantities between the two cases is therefore a pure three-body effect.

-Using the separable expansion we have further studied the influence of \textit{deeply bound two-body states} on the universal behavior of the three-body binding energies near an excited-state heavy-light resonance.
-Artificially excluding particular combinations of these states has revealed that the strong universality cannot be explained solely by the resonant state in the heavy-light subsystems.
-On the other hand, an interaction-independent behavior which is the origin for weak universality has been observed for all tested combinations of deeply-bound states in the expansion.
-However, it appears that not all deeply bound two-body states are equally important for the universal behavior of the three-body system.
+Furthermore, we have demonstrated that for finite-range heavy-light interactions tuned close to an excited-state threshold, the separable approximation of the corresponding interactions does not provide the correct universal limits of the three-body energies.
+This has revealed that in this case the universal limit of the three-body binding energies cannot be explained with the weakly-bound state in the heavy-light subsystems alone.
+Moreover, we note that an interaction-independent behavior has been observed for all tested combinations of deeply-bound states in the expansion.
+It appears that not all deeply bound two-body states are equally important for the universal behavior of the three-body system.

-Based on the analysis presented in this article we are convinced that the three-body system near an excited-state two-body resonance displays universal behavior.
-The difference between energies showing strong universality and the wave functions showing only weak universality needs additional analysis.
-However, it is likely that the same universal behavior emerges for both energies and wave functions and (i) all \textit{even} ($r=0,2,4,\ldots$) and (ii) all \textit{odd} ($r=1,3,5,\ldots$) two-body resonances.
-The underlying reason between the different universal behavior of the three-body system with two heavy fermions compared to the case with two heavy bosons remains another aspect to be explored.
-Unfortunately these questions go beyond the scope of the present article and are therefore postponed to a future publication.